rsyslog/rsyslog/source/dev_queue.rst

 because rsyslog issues a startup message.
 HOWEVER, we can not rely on that, it would introduce a race.
-If the primary rsyslog thread (the one that issues the message) is scheduled very late and there is a low inactivty timeout for queue workers, the queue worker may terminate before the startup message is issued.
+If the primary rsyslog thread (the one that issues the message) is scheduled very late and there is a low inactivity timeout for queue workers, the queue worker may terminate before the startup message is issued.
 And if the on-disk queue holds only a few messages, it may become empty before the DA worker is re-initiated again.
 So it is possible that the DA run mode termination